coleifer/peewee/docs/peewee/models.rst

        message = TextField()
        user = ForeignKeyField(User, backref='tweets')

-One option is to simply use an :py:class:`IntegerField` to store the raw ID:
+One option is to simply use an :class:`IntegerField` to store the raw ID:

 .. code-block:: python